charles-e/new-c2lem/src/books/The Dharma Bums.md

 This is more of a fictionalized memoir of JK than a story.
 Set in the mid-1950s, it follows his travels over 18 months from LA to Berkeley and then from LA back to North Carolina to his family's home, back to Berkeley and then, finally to Desolation Peak in upper Washington state.
-It also includes hikes to Matterhorn Peak and to Mount Tamalpais.]: #
+It also includes hikes to Matterhorn Peak and to Mount Tamalpais.-->